 The National Assessment Program - Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.
 NAPLAN tests the sorts of skills that are essential for every child to progress through school and life, such as reading, writing, spelling and numeracy.
 The assessments are undertaken nationwide, every year, in the second full week in May.

 PAT-Maths

-The ACER Progressive Achievement Tests in Mathematics assessment is conducted online twice yearly in Years 8-10 with information on achievement sent home with the Term 1 and Term 4 reports.
+The ACER Progressive Achievement Tests in Mathematics assessment is conducted online annually in Years 8-10.

 PAT-Reading